Ripley6811/TixCalendar/README.md

 ----

 - Fix month name encoding error when `locale.setlocale` is ran on a Chinese system.
+- Delete only the unnecessary weeks instead of deleting all and recreating all weeks.
 - Add optional Tix.Balloon popup over date buttons.